cs1302uga/cs1302-ce27.5/README.md

 ### Getting Started

 1. **You need to be in a group with at least two people for this exercise.**
-   We reccommend keeping the groups small.
-Some steps in this exercise need be done by each group member individually.
+   We recommend keeping the groups small.
+Some steps in this exercise need to be done by each group member individually.

 1. **Be sure that all group members have completed [cs1302-ce27](https://github.com/cs1302uga/cs1302-ce27).**